 Do you think this approach is taken in consideration in policymaking at the moment?

-In the Netherlands our report was quite influential.
+In the Netherlands, our report was quite influential.
 When the Scientific Council for Government Policy publishes a report with advice to the government, the Dutch government is obliged to write a formal response in the form of a memorandum to parliament.
-Their response included the commitment to adopt a more realistic perspective of what citizens or people can do.
-They also agreed that new policies would be tested, with what we call the ‘capacity to act test’.
-The test consists of a list of questions, that help to check whether the policy or legislation is based on realistic assumptions about people’s mental resilience.
+Its response included the commitment to adopt a more realistic perspective of what citizens or people can do.
+The government also agreed that new policies would be tested, with what we call the ‘capacity to act test’.
+The test consists of a list of questions that help to check whether the policy or legislation is based on realistic assumptions about people’s mental resilience.

 Extrapolating this approach of the capacity to act and the interface between capacity to think and capacity to act, do you think these processes can be studied within the policy-making sphere itself?

-Not only in the Netherlands but in lots of countries you see that in the last two decades, behavioural sciences have become more prominent and are more frequently convoked in policymaking.
-That’s in line with what our Council advised in several publications.
+Not only in the Netherlands, but in lots of countries you see that in the last two decades, the behavioural sciences have become more prominent and are more frequently invoked in policy-making.
+This is in line with what our Council has advised in several publications.
 We feel that this recent study represents the next step in this line of research.
-The earlier publications addressed people’s limitations in their ‘ ‘capacity to think’: people are limited in their ability to gather and process information, and do not always make rational decisions.
+The earlier publications addressed people’s limitations in their ‘capacity to think’: people are limited in their ability to gather and process information, and do not always make rational decisions.
 In this recent study we introduced the concept ‘capacity to act’.
 It is the next step because it explains why governments should realize that it is not enough to present people with the right information.
-Even if they know what to do, people do not always make the right choice, or come into action; we are not equal in our capacity to cope with setbacks or pursue what we want.
+Even if they know what to do, people do not always make the right choice, or move towards action; we are not equal in our capacity to cope with setbacks or pursue what we want.
 I feel this perspective is an interesting addition to the current human development concept that stresses the importance of individual choice.
 We need to better understand how and when humans are really able to make a choice, thus the psychological perspective is highly relevant.

 Which academic disciplines do you think should be further mobilized in this effort?

 I feel it is more an issue of how to organize input from different academic disciplines.
-Although there are good exceptions, one of the major issues nowadays is precisely the way both the government and the academia are organized: more and more specialized and in silos.
+Although there are good exceptions, one of the major issues now is precisely the way both government and academia are organized: more and more specialized, and in silos.
 The Council I work for was established in 1972.
-That was a time when not only in the Netherlands but also in other European countries there was this idea that because of more complex challenges we needed to have ways to truly engage the social sciences with government policy.
-The Council got the specific task to focus more on the long term, work transdisciplinary and on intersectoral issues for the cabinet as a whole.
-The design of the Council fits this task; it has eight members with different disciplinary background.
-The staff is about 25 people, also from different disciplinary backgrounds.
+That was a time when – not only in the Netherlands but also in other European countries – there was this idea that because of more complex challenges we needed to have ways to truly engage the social sciences with government policy.
+The Council got the specific task of focusing more on the long term, and working on transdisciplinary and intersectoral issues for the cabinet as a whole.
+The design of the Council fits this task; it has eight members with different disciplinary backgrounds, and has a staff of about 25 people, also from different disciplinary backgrounds.
 Collaboration and exchange are encouraged in our work and quality procedures.
 We need to create more spaces for this kind of cooperation, by creating an atmosphere and processes that allow for different perspectives and insights to meet.